 Nikky constantly losing her gloves was something of an issue for Rob...

-After a long day in the saddle you need a bit of a feed, and the Argentinian restaurant industry is happy to oblige.
+SMDLA was a grand little town, clearly a place for outdoor enthusiasts.
+However, after a long day in the saddle you need a bit of a feed, and the town's restaurant industry is happy to oblige.

 After SMDLA it was our final border crossing and back into Chile, heading for the town of Pucon.